cloudControl/documentation/Guides/PHP/HelloWorld.md

 For more information check out [the buildpack documentation][php buildpack].

 ## Pushing and Deploying the App
-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the dotCloud platform:
 ~~~bash
 $ cctrlapp APP_NAME create php
 ~~~